tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 ## What's next?
-### Ideas for extending this app
-* Do you use a different chat application instead of Slack?
-You can swap the Slack REST API calls in this app for calls to your chat application instead.
-* Do you want other things to happen when someone reports an incident?
-(Perhaps, you want a Jira ticket to be created, and a Google Doc to be spun up?)
-You can extend the Report Incident page to also do these things (e.g. by adding calls to Jira and Google APIs.)

 ### How to contribute
 Please open a Github Issue on this repo, and let us know about your interest in contributing!
 We encourage you to reach out before you get started building to get early feedback.

-## Appendix

-### Learn more about incident response process and tooling
-As part of the research in building this app, we interviewed an engineer who built incident response tools at Stripe.
-Check out the blog post: [From checklist to service: scaling Stripe’s incident response](https://retool.com/blog/incident-response-tools-stripe/)

-### Citations
-[0] Five main steps in an incident management process: [Increment magazine](https://increment.com/on-call/when-the-pager-goes-off/)